Is the earth a spinning

 From the Wikipedia.

 The Sagnac effect.
 The Sagnac interferometer sends two light beams around a closed path in opposite directions.
-The two beams then pass through a partially silvered mirror and recombine, forming an interference pattern.
+The two beams then pass through a partially silvered mirror and then are recombined, forming an interference pattern.
 Rotation of the entire device is revealed by the shift of the interference pattern of the two beams.
-This effect is the basis of laser gyroscopes now often used to replace mechanical gyroscopes, and they also reveal the earth's shape and rotation.
+This effect is the basis of laser gyroscopes now often used to replace mechanical gyroscopes.
+They also reveal the earth's shape and rotation.
 The Sagnac interferometer and the mechanical gyroscope work on entirely different principles, but they both reveal the rotation of the earth, and give the same result for its rotation speed.

 Atmospheric cyclones and anticyclones, demonstrate earth's rotation and the direction of that rotation.
 These are examples of Coriolis effects.
 The fact that they have opposite sense of rotation in the northern and southern hemispheres is evidence of an antisymmetry about the equator.
 This would not be the case even on a spinning flat disk earth.
-Ocean currents have the same sort of symmetry, though these depend on several influences, including winds, water density and the Coriolis effect.
-They also support the fact of earth's rotation, but the interpretation of the evidence is complex.*
+Ocean currents have the same sort of symmetry, though these depend on several influences, including winds, and water density.
+These also support the fact of earth's rotation, but the interpretation of the evidence is complex.*

 |The Compton tube apparatus.|

 The Compton tube.
 Physicist Arthur Holly Compton (1892-1962) devised a neat way to demonstrate earth's rotation in 1913.
 It is called the "Compton tube".
-Seldom is it mentioned in textbooks.
+It is seldom mentioned in textbooks.
 It uses a large 1 meter diameter glass torus filled with liquid having small particles in suspension.
-It is aligned in a plane east-west allowed to stabilze for a day or more, then quickly rotated 180 degrees about its diameter.
+It is aligned in a plane east-west (parallel to the equator) and allowed to stabilze for a day or more, then it is quickly rotated 180 degrees about its diameter.
 The suspended particles are observed with a microscope and for a few seconds they rotate with respect to the tube, the motion damping out in about 20 seconds.
 This motion occurs because the liquid and the particles were initially moving with the tube around the earth's axis.
 After the tube flips, the liquid and the particles, are now moving in the opposite direction inside it.
 Their speed can be observed with the microscope.
 This device not only indicates the direction of North, but also shows which direction the earth rotates.
 I find only one brief mention of this on the Internet.
 See: Science World, Compton tube.
-Compton proposed this as an inexpensive and practical method for demonstrating the earth's rotation in a school laboratory. *
+Compton proposed this as an inexpensive and practical method for demonstrating the earth's rotation in a school laboratory.*

 During a World War I naval engagement near the Falkland Islands British gunners were puzzled why their precisely aimed guns were falling to the left of the German ships.
-Their guns had been corrected for the Coriolis effect—but for the Northern hemisphere.
+Their guns had been corrected for the earth's rotation, but the correction was for the Northern hemisphere.
 The Falkland islands happen to be in the Southern hemisphere.
 So the guns failed to correctly account for the earth's rotation.
 Who says it doesn't matter whether you accept the rotation of the earth?

 The Doppler effect is the shift of frequency of light (or any electromagnetic radiation) due to the relative velocity of source and receiver.
-If they are moving toward each other, the frequency rises; if they are moving apart, the frequency decreases.
+If source and receiver are moving toward each other the frequency rises; if they are moving apart the frequency decreases.
 We now have orbiting earth satellites that can image the earth with Doppler radar, primarily for gathering atmospheric data.
 This data confirms (a) the round shape of the earth, and (b) its rotation.
-We even put a cube corner light reflector on the moon that allows us to send a beam of laser light to the moon, which directly reflects back to the earth station that originated it.
-This can accurately measure the distance to the moon as it changes due to its orbital eccentricity.
+We even left a cube corner light reflector on the moon that allows us to send a beam of laser light to the moon, which directly reflects back to the earth station that originated it.
+This can accurately measure the distance to the moon as it changes due to the moon's orbital eccentricity.
 This can even measure the change in this distance due to the earth's rotation relative to the moon, confirming the round shape of the earth.
-Similar confirmation of the earth's shape and rotation comes from global positioning systems (GPS). *
+Similar confirmation of the earth's shape and rotation comes from global positioning systems (GPS).*

 In fact this experiment has a long history.
 Some early philosophers denied the rotation of the earth.
 They argued that if it were rotating, a stone dropped from the mast of a ship would not fall to a point on deck directly below, but would fall behind the mast.
 Experiment proved otherwise, because, as Galileo argued, the stone at the top of the mast was initially moving just as fast as the deck below, and retains that speed as it falls.
 So he concluded that even on land, if the earth moves, a stone dropped from a high tower falls to a point directly below.
 So the earth's rotation, he said, doesn't affect motion of objects on earth.

 Atomic Clocks.
 Standards of length and time are now based on the microwave radiation from atomic energy level transitions.
-Cesium-133 has been used for this for several decades.
-Now strontium atoms offer a threefold increase in precision in such measurements.
+Supercooled cesium-133 has been used for this for several decades.
+Now atoms of strontium-87 and ytterbium-171 offer a threefold increase in the precision in such measurements.
 Einstein's special relativity theory predicts that clocks suffer time dilation when they are moving, and this has been experimentally conclusively confirmed.
-Now, with strontium clocks we can even compare the difference in speed between networked clocks located at different places on earth.
+Now, with strontium-87 clocks we can even compare the difference in speed between networked clocks located at different places on earth.
 In 2017 Pacóme Deva of the Paris Observatory and his colleagues did this, using optical fiber links between London and Paris, and one between Paris and Braunschweig, Germany.
 While this was reported in the press as a test of special relativity, it also serves as a measure of earth's axial rotation and its sphericity, since the cities being compared are at different latitudes, and therefore different distances, from the earth's axis, and have a different velocity due to that fact.
 [New Scientist, 25 March 2017, p.
 11,] *

 |Sun's position at Alexandria and Syene|